rusd80/andersen-devops/Homework_03/README.md

 sudo netstat -tunapl | awk '/firefox/ {print $5}' | cut -d: -f1 | sort | uniq -c | sort | tail -n5 | grep -oP '(\d+\.){3}\d+' | while read IP ; do whois $IP | awk -F':' '/^Organization/ {print $2}' ; done
 ```

-This script displays the name of the organizations that own the IP addresses to which the process,
+This script displays names of the organizations that own the IP addresses to which the process,
 passed as a parameter to this script, connects.
 The process can be specified by name or by process ID.
-- `netstat` - is a command-line utility lets you discover which sockets are connected and which sockets are listening.
+- `netstat` - is a command-line utility allows you to discover which sockets are connected and which sockets are listening.
 - `-t` or --tcp - shows tcp ports
 - `-u` or --udp - shows udp ports
 - `-n` shows network addresses as numbers, shows ports as numbers